dnsimple/dnsimple-support/content/writing-guidelines.markdown

 * If you're not sure about that semi-colon, avoid it.
 It's just as easy to write two separate sentences, so semi-colons are often unnecessary.
 * Exclamation points are super fun... sparingly.
 Use them with discretion, and if you're not sure, don't use them at all.
 Support docs won't have much call for exclamation points.

+**Widgets**

+* We often use Info, Tips, Notes, and Warnings in support docs.
+While we don't want to over-use these, they're helpful in many situations.
+  * **Info**
+    * Use Info when you're adding extra information that's important for the reader to notice, but non-critical.
+Example: https://support.dnsimple.com/articles/expiring-product-email-notifications/
+  * **Tips**
+    * Use Tips to add recommendations to the article.
+These should be useful, but non-critical.
+Tips are things that make users' work easier.
+Example: https://support.dnsimple.com/articles/api-access-token/
+  * **Notes**
+    * Notes are things the user must be aware of, actionable or not, but that won't damage, delete, or otherwise compromise their account.
+Example: https://support.dnsimple.com/articles/delegating-dnsimple-hosted/
+  * **Warnings**
+    * Warnings are reserved for the most critical information.
+Use a warning widget if a user could do something damaging or permanent to their account.
+Example: https://support.dnsimple.com/articles/transferring-domain-away/

 **Adverbs**

 * Adverbs add length without contributing depth.